revoltchat/documentation/docs/stack/bonfire/events.md

 ### ServerMemberLeave

-A user has left the group.
+A user has left the server.

 ```json
 {